mozaic-io/sdk-node/documents/resources/PaymentCycles.md

 [Back to the SDK](../index.md)

 # PaymentCycles (Resource)
 As a company or individual who is going to make a one-time payment of varying amounts to various individuals will create a Payment Cycle.
 A Payment Cycle has an accounting time period that covers a date range, a memo and a name.
 These fields can be used for accounting so that the payments for a specific time period can be tracked.
+A payment cycle goes through several stages.
+While a payment cycle is in draft, you can continue to make changes to it and add additional payment recipients to it as payment cycle entries.
+Once you have set all of the details for a payment cycle, the payment cycle is finalized.
+When finalizing the payment cycle, you specify how you would like to fund it.
+There are two options: pay using a payment method on file, or pay via invoice.
+Paying my method on file enables the payment cycle to be processed immediately.
+Funds are withdrawn from your payment method, and then distributed to all of the payment cycle entries that you defined.
+If you are paying by invoice, you will need to work with your bank to wire funds to the virtual bank account shown on the invoice.
+Once the invoice is paid, the money is distributed to the recipients defined in the payment cycle entries.

 ## Sequence Diagram of a Payment Cycle
 ![A sequence diagram of a payment cycle](../images/sequence.png)